styled-components/styled-components-website/sections/advanced/style-objects.md

 );
 ```

-### with TypeScript
+### With TypeScript

-styled-components can work with TypeScript interfaces.
+Style objects can work with TypeScript interfaces.

 <!-- prettier-ignore-start -->
 ```jsx